 Balance Sheet explained (UK) for a contractor limited company

+Let’s now take a look at the Companies House balance sheet explained for a UK limited company.
 A Balance Sheet (UK) displays the business’s financial health and shows the assets, liabilities, and equity in the company.
+This is also known as the Statement of Financial Position of a business and it shows the company’s overall financial position at a given date.
 Therefore, let us look at how to read a Balance Sheet (UK).

 The Balance Sheet is a snapshot of the company’s total assets and liabilities as of the date that the accounts are made up to.
-Most importantly, this will include the balances owed to and by the business at the Balance Sheet date.
+Most importantly, this will include the balances owed to and by the business at the date of the statement.
 Most importantly, it shows your company’s financial position at that point in time.
 In conclusion, the financial position shows the health of the business in monetary terms.

-The Balance Sheet also shows how the business’ finances its assets, whether through shareholder’s equity or as debt under liabilities.
+The Statement of Financial Position also shows how the business’ finances its assets, whether through shareholder’s equity or as debt under liabilities.
 In addition, it will also show how efficiently the company is using its resources.

 In addition to explaining how the P&L account functions, when we look at how to read a Balance Sheet (UK), the main components are: